MUDAL/Domestic-energy-monitoring-system/README.md

-# Transformer-monitoring-system
+# Energy-monitoring-system
 Client: Mary
-Monitors parameters of a power transformer, logs the data, and uploads to Google sheets.
+Monitors electrical parameters (voltage,current,power, and energy), logs the data (to an SD card),
+and uploads to the cloud (Google Sheets and ThingSpeak).

 ## Credits
 1. https://randomnerdtutorials.com/esp32-esp8266-publish-sensor-readings-to-google-sheets/